MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-customize-content-type.md

 Content types help make it easy to provide consistency across a site.
 You create or customize a content type with the characteristics that you want, such as a certain template, specific metadata, and so on.
 For example, when a user chooses an item from the **New Item** or **New Document** menu, you can ensure that customized content is used.

-Content types created in SharePoint admin center are saved to the SharePoint content type hub.
+Content types created in SharePoint admin center are saved to the SharePoint content type hub located at /sites/ContentTypeHub.

 ![New Document Menu](media/new-document-menu.png)